andreagio03/ExifTool-Scripts/README.md

 Alternatively, if you want to display all warning messages:
     `./update_dates.sh`

-**N.B.** Not all file types are supported, so it's good practice to check the error messages in Terminal as files are being modified and, if necessary, use third-party applications (e.g. "A Better Finder Attributes") to modify them individually.
+**N.B.** This script doesn't support all types of files, so it's good practice to check the error messages in Terminal as files are being modified and, if necessary, use third-party applications (e.g. "A Better Finder Attributes") to modify them individually.

 ##